We have prepared a list of the most frequently asked questions (FAQs) about the company and our services.

 What am I getting for the management fee?

-Our management fees reflect the ‘hands on’ nature of managing student accommodation professionally.
-We invest in resources to ensure regulatory and industry requirements are fully complied with and to allow us to manage your property assets to the highest standards.
+Our management fees reflect the ‘hands on’ nature of letting and managing student accommodation professionally.
+We invest in resources and staff to ensure regulatory and industry requirements are fully complied with and to allow us to manage your property assets to the highest standards.
+We also invest heavily in the marketing of our managed properties to ensure we attract enquiries.
 The fee level will be based on a number of factors regarding the property.

 What else do you charge for?